funkia/hareactive/README.md

 behaviors or streams that depend on the past.
 Such behaviors or streams are called "stateful"

-For instance `scan` creates a behavior that accumulates values over time.
+For instance `scanFrom` creates a behavior that accumulates values over time.
 Clearly such a behavior depends on the past.
-Thus we say that `scan` returns a stateful behavior.
+Thus we say that `scanFrom` returns a stateful behavior.

-Implementing stateful methods such as `scan` in a way that is both intuitive to use, pure and memory safe is very tricky.
+Implementing stateful methods such as `scanFrom` in a way that is both intuitive to use, pure and memory safe is very tricky.

-When implementing functions such as `scan` most reactive libraries in JavaScript do one of these two things:
+When implementing functions such as `scanFrom` most reactive libraries in JavaScript do one of these two things:

-* Calling `scan` doesn't begin accumulating state at all.
-Only when someone starts observing the result of `scan` is state accumulated.
+* Calling `scanFrom` doesn't begin accumulating state at all.
+Only when someone starts observing the result of `scanFrom` is state accumulated.
   This is very counter intuitive behavior.
-* Calling `scan` starts accumulating state from when `scan` is called.
+* Calling `scanFrom` starts accumulating state from when `scan` is called.
   This is pretty easy to understand.
-But it makes `scan` impure as it will not return the same behavior when called at different time.
+But it makes `scanFrom` impure as it will not return the same behavior when called at different time.

 To solve this problem Hareactive uses a solution invented by Atze van